Ever broke a sweat studying Spanish?

 After you watch a video, you can review the material with flashcards and fun exercises.
 It’s a great way to get exposure to the way native speakers really use Spanish, while also ensuring that you’re actively learning.

 The video content on FluentU is diverse and organized by learning level.
-FluentU will track your progress and suggest content based on what you’ve learned, so you’ll get a truly personalized education.
+That means that you can choose what you learn and when to get a truly personalized education.

 This site has been archived so there’s no new content, but it’s so filled with learning material it’s worth checking out.
 The video tutorials in particular are great resources for Spanish learners—they present essential language concepts in a unique and engaging context.

 The “Talk Spanish” videos provide an introduction to basic Spanish topics, such as ordering food, dealing with cultural issues and travel vocabulary.
 There’s a user guide, transcripts of the clips and worksheets that can all be printed out and accessed at your convenience.